sltiedeman/hippo/README.md

-# Protec the Hippos - Twitter clone in PHP and MySQL
+# Protect the Hippos - Twitter clone in PHP and MySQL